drmetemadi/Bioinformatics-NGS-Galaxy/ngs-in-galaxy.md

 There can also be all manner of optional tags as extra columns introduce by an aligner or downstream analysis tool.
 A common use is the `RG` tag which refers back to the read groups in the header.

+### Sorting and indexing

+You will notice from the 3rd column that the reads are ordered according to their start position; whereas the reads in the `fastq` file were arranged in order that they were generated on the flow cell.
+By default, `bowtie2` produces a bam where the reads are in the same order as the `fastq`.
+However, this is rather incovenient for analysis where we require reads from the same location to be next to each other in the file.

+An additional couple of steps have been performed after bowtie2; sorting the file according to genome position and producing an *index* file.
+The index file does not provide any useful information for us and cannot be viewed in Galaxy.
+However, we will need it later on when viewing the data in IGV.

 ### Dr Mark Dunning presents....Fun with flags!

 The *"flags"* in the sam file can represent useful QC information